The Dictionary

 • Plug-in Hybrid

-A petrol or diesel car that also has a small battery that can be plugged in to give anywhere from 10-50 miles of electric range.
+A petrol or diesel car that also has a small battery that can be plugged in to give anywhere from 10-50 miles of 'real world' electric range.
 When the battery is flat it uses the petrol or diesel engine and will no longer emission free.

 • Preheat